Key scholarship details

 Summary

-The F. A. Kernot Scholarship was established by the late Frederic Archer Kernot, and is offered to students who demonstrates excellent academic achievements in their master by coursework program within the Faculty of Engineering and Information Technology.
+The FA Kernot Scholarship was established with a gift from the late Frederick Archer Kernot and is awarded to talented students who are enrolled in a masters degree by coursework in the Faculty of Engineering in and IT.

 About the donor